 - 2.2 People and Organisational Development consists of 87 employees (75.45FTE) and provides in excess of 11,000 employees from the Council, schools and other organisations with a range of services including Recruitment, Employee Relations, Payroll, Pensions, Workforce Development, Organisational Development, Corporate Complaints, Health and Safety etc. - 2.3 The re-specification of services in this area will affect locally employed managers and staff and we are continuing to discuss the change in service specification with senior managers.
 The redesign will have no direct impact on the public.
 The indicative areas of reduction were shared with the CRMG Scrutiny Committee in October 2018 and were not commented upon.
 Having now undertaken a more detailed analysis of our staffing requirements moving forward we have identified the requirement level of savings.
 The review in this area will therefore focus on management arrangements in the first instance.
 A wider review will then look at non-management posts and associated non-staffing budgets.
-This is likely to include a re-alignment of some income targets to ensure that they are more closely aligned to achieve income levels over the last 3 years. - 2.4 The associated staffing redesign has been managed by officers in accordance with the Council's Scheme of Delegation and is now moving to implementation.
+This is likely to include a re-alignment of some income targets to ensure that they are more closely aligned to achieve income levels over the last 3 years.
+These updated proposals were shared with Scrutiny in December 2018. - 2.4 The associated staffing redesign has been managed by officers in accordance with the Council's Scheme of Delegation (Appendix 10, page 99) and is now moving to implementation.
 Any final comments with regards to the proposed specification for this area will be taken into consideration when deploying the new ways of working.